 On successful completion of the course, participants will be able to:

 • Describe and explain the origins of Employee Assistance and differing national approaches to EAP policies, legislation and practice in the European Union.

 • Demonstrate in their work an ability to use a wide range of interpersonal skills appropriate to the needs of their clients.

 • Demonstrate the ability to respond with appropriate skills to a wide range of frequently occurring workplace problems.

 • Describe and advise on different ways of providing EAP services in a workplace.

 Applicants must have reached 21 years of age by January 1 of the year of entry.
-Applicants should have appropriate experience in some area of Human Resources or Employee Assistance and should be in a position to undertake course assignments and projects in Human Resources or EAP setting
+Applicants should have appropriate experience in some area of Human Resources or Employee Assistance and should be in a position to undertake course assignments and projects relating to practical aspects of employee assistance.

 ECTS weighting: 90 ECTS (45 ECTS per each academic year)